-DCASS stands for Derivatives And Settlement System which serves as a single clearing and settlement system for both the HKFE Clearing Corporation Limited (HKCC) and The SEHK Options Clearing House Limited (SEOCH).
-DCASS was launched since April 2004 and has been upgraded to Genium INET Platform in October 2013.
+DCASS stands for Derivatives Clearing and Settlement System which serves as a single clearing and settlement system for both the HKFE Clearing Corporation Limited (HKCC) and The SEHK Options Clearing House Limited (SEOCH).

 DCASS shares the same platform and infrastructure with the derivatives trading system, HKATS.
 HKATS and DCASS form the integrated trading and clearing system for the derivatives markets of HKEX.

 What are the technical requirements for DCASS Online?

 Participants can access DCASS via a browser frontend, namely DCASS Online, with SDNet line via Central Gateway connection.
 The technical requirements for DCASS Online are as below: